Opportunities for Analytics in Media

 - increasing the subscriber base and minimizing churn and

 Content creators need to assess all the platforms they can distribute their content to, such that they are able to get the best return on their investment.
-They also need to have a deep understanding of audience preferences, performance of various genres of content, popularity of actors.
+They also need to have a deep understanding of audience preferences, the performance of various genres of content, the popularity of actors.

-None of these goals can be achieved by the stakeholders without the participation of audience measurement companies, monitoring agencies, analytics and data visualization service providers.
-With such diverse applications, analytics opportunities emerge on all sides of the spectrum with Broadcasters, Content creators, Distribution platforms, Websites, Apps, Data Management Platforms, Media Agencies and Advertisers.
+None of these goals can be achieved by the stakeholders without the participation of audience measurement companies, monitoring agencies, analytics, and data visualization service providers.
+With such diverse applications, analytics opportunities emerge on all sides of the spectrum with Broadcasters, Content creators, Distribution platforms, Websites, Apps, Data Management Platforms, Media Agencies, and Advertisers.

 In this piece, I have illustrated some of the potential applications for analytics in the Television & Video space.

 Media Consumption (Audience Measurement)

 Audience measurement starts with measuring access.
 In some cases, actual data is available (think apps and set-top boxes) but these could also be estimates that are derived based on representative sample surveys projected to the universe using larger data sets such as the census.
 For example,

 - Number of households with TV sets and an ability to access the content that is free to air and those that are connected to a Cable, IPTV, or DTH set-top box

 - Number of individuals with connected devices: computers, tablets, mobile phones, and smart TVs